 There is a Conservation Action Center, which allows an interactive experience themed on conservation and wildlife preservation.
 Lake Ignuan is also worth a visit at the Zoo Miami.

 Monorail loops around the zoo provide a convenient way to move and give aerial views for more fun.
 Guided tours and narrated tram rides are also available.

 Cuban culture’s heart in Miami is vibrant, with Latin-inspired restaurants, cigar shops, art galleries, and music venues.
 The famous Maximo Gomez Park or Domino Park is also filled with locals playing heated games of dominos.

 Domino Park’s streets are filled with murals of Cuban legends like singer Celia Cruz and poet Jose Marti.

-This historic neighborhood has gone through several changes to now be the host of coffee shops, art galleries, and smoke shops.
-The Bahamians touch still prevails, mixing with the dazzle of the magical city of Miami.
+This historic neighborhood has undergone several changes to be now the host of coffee shops, art galleries, and smoke shops.
+The Bahamian’s touch still prevails, mixing with the sparkle of the magical city of Miami.